Kiran7007/Interview-Preparation/docs/android.md

 - Compare recomposition counts
 - Measure FPS improvement
 - Track CPU usage

-Interview Answer:
-> Compose performance issues are not UI problems — they are state architecture  problems, and solving them requires precise control over state flow and recomposition boundaries.
 ---
 ## What is Jetpack Compose?
-Jetpack Compose is Android’s modern UI toolkit that lets you build UI using Kotlin code instead of XML.
+- etpack Compose is Android’s modern UI toolkit that lets you build UI using Kotlin code instead of XML.
 - It’s declarative, meaning you describe what the UI should look like, and the system updates it automatically when the data changes.
 - It replaces traditional XML + View-based UI system.
 - Offers less boilerplate, better state handling, and Kotlin-first approach.

-Interview Answer:
-> Jetpack Compose is Android’s modern UI toolkit that lets you build UI using Kotlin code instead of XML.
 ---
 ## What is a Composable function?
 A Composable is a special Kotlin function marked with `@Composable` that describes part of the UI.